MayCXC/PLEBS/README.md

     ╔═╗┬─┐┌─┐ ┬┌─┐┌─┐┌┬┐  ┌─┐┬ ┬╦  ╔═╗┬─┐  ┬┌┐┌  ╔╗ ┌─┐╔═╗┬ ┬
     ╠═╝├┬┘│ │ │├┤ │   │   ├┤ │ │║  ║╣ ├┬┘  ││││  ╠╩╗├─┤╚═╗├─┤
     ╩  ┴└─└─┘└┘└─┘└─┘ ┴   └─┘└─┘╩═╝╚═╝┴└─  ┴┘└┘  ╚═╝┴ ┴╚═╝┴ ┴
-I want to learn GNU/Linux and I like math more than my school does, this was the result.
-Feel free to critique as you see fit.
+I wanted to learn GNU/Linux and I like math, this was the result.
+Feel free to message me with suggestions and questions.